ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 I updated the namespace in ManpreetBooks.DataAccess and delete the all the default class1 file in all the project. afterthat i moved model folder in ManpreetBooks.Model and delete the original one as mentioned.

+I added project references of .DataAccess and Models and then rename the model folder to ViewModels and changed its namespace.